DiannaBanana/SENG330-Exercise10-T6/Architecture_ADR.md

 we wanted to ensure that each controller works as expected under a range of conditions.
 For many test cases the pattern involved cleaning out the model to make tests independent, assembling the model in a known way, invoking a request that modified the model, verify that the model ended in the right state and that the content matched expectations.
-Testing the controllers that manipulate the model was critical to ensure that happened correctly if the UI responds how it is designed to do.
+Testing the controllers that manipulate the model was critical in ensuring that events happened correctly if the UI responds how it is designed to do.
 This helped us differentiate bugs in the front and back end when features were not working as expected.

 Making Routes was one of the nicest features of the Play framework.
-By templating parameters like the observation id from url requests before the controllers were called greatly simplified the hassle of extracting data from uris directly.
+By templating parameters like the observation id from url requests before the controllers were called we were able to greatly simplify the hassle of extracting data from uri's directly.
-The ROUTES were used wherever possible so that if we changed the actual url all of our forms would update automatically.
+The ROUTES were used wherever possible so that if we changed the actual url, all of our forms would update automatically.

 Logging all requests and model interactions was also performed as an important part of monitoring the remote app.
 One of the few diagnostic tools available from the public site is the ability to read log files out of the app.
 SJF4J gives a reliable